runtimerevolution/web3-roulette/docs/truffle-app.md

 ## Deployment

-To deploy the smart contract to a public blockchain you are going to need to create a `.env` file and add the following variables:
+To deploy the smart contract to a public blockchain you are going to need to create an `.env` file and add the following variables:

 - `INFURA_API_KEY`: API key from your created Infura Account.
 [Infura](https://www.infura.io/) will be used to access public networks using an API.
 - `PRIVATE_KEY`: Private key of the account you want to use to deploy your smart contract (make sure you have sufficient funds for the deployment).

-Then, similar to the development deployments, just run the migrate command and specify the network you want you use.
+Then, similar to the development deployments, just run the migrate command and specify the network you want to use.
 For example:

 ```
 truffle migrate --network sepolia